ELEMENTs-JP/ELEMENTs.Environment/README.md

 - Entity Framework Core Tools 5.0.13
 - ELEMENTs Infrastructure Library

+### Lists and list elements
+Lists and list items can be used both manually and with the Data Framework.
+Basically you have to work with the IDTO interface.
+The ListItem will not be displayed until the DTO object has been injected.
+The ItemsList can only be filled with IDTO interface.

 ## ELEMENTs Infrastructure Library
 The ELEMENTs Infrastructure Library is a Razor class library with a set of helper methods, interfaces and enumerations that help to keep the ELEMENTs GO Data Framework functional.
 The library is required for the operation of the ELEMENTs GO Data Framework.